wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 58 Behold yon lonely widows ; they weep for their  husbands and their children ; but they shall see their  faces no more !

-59 The, fair daughters of Columbia sigh for the return of their beloved.
+59 The fair daughters of Columbia sigh for the return of their beloved.

 60 Seest thou those little ones ? they fly to their disconsolate mother, they leap with joy at the name of father ! but he shall never return !

-61 Oh ! that they had cast the black dust into the  sea ! t' en might not the children of men weep and  wail.
+61 Oh ! that they had cast the black dust into the  sea ! then might not the children of men weep and  wail.

-62 Now on the next day, when the army of Zebulon  gat the tidings that their captain was slain, the tears  started in their eyes ; the}' were mute, their hearts failed  them ; and they became as weak women.
+62 Now on the next day, when the army of Zebulon  gat the tidings that their captain was slain, the tears  started in their eyes ; they were mute, their hearts failed them ; and they became as weak women.

 63 Moreover, the United States made great lamentations over him ; and the remembrance of his name shall live in the hearts of the people.

-64 The eagle of Columbia dropt a feather from her  wing, which the angel of lightness caught ere it fell to  the earth, ascended to heaven, and recorded the name  of Pike.
+64 The eagle of Columbia dropt a feather from her  wing, which the angel of brightness caught ere it fell to the earth, ascended to heaven, and recorded the name of Pike.

 CHAP.
 XX.